-- Continue to ensure new developments are compliant with standards outlined in the Americans with Disabilities Act (ADA) for persons with disabilities. - Encourage "universal design" features, such as level entries, larger bathrooms, and lower kitchen countertops to accommodate persons with disabilities. - Encourage multifamily housing developers to designate accessible and/or adaptable units to be affordable to persons with disabilities or persons with special needs. - Cooperate with nonprofit agencies that provide placement or referral services for persons with disabilities. - Coordinate with the San Diego Regional Center, particularly the Imperial Valley office, and local hospitals to promote outreach efforts that inform families in the county on housing and services available for persons with developmental disabilities. - Review the County's findings for approving reasonable accommodation requests, including, but not limited to, potential impact on surrounding uses, physical attributes of the property and structures, and any other findings that may be potential barriers to housing for persons with disabilities.
+- Continue to ensure new developments are compliant with standards outlined in the Americans with Disabilities Act (ADA) for persons with disabilities. - Encourage "universal design" features, such as level entries, larger bathrooms, and lower kitchen countertops to accommodate persons with disabilities.

+- Encourage multifamily housing developers to designate accessible and/or adaptable units to be affordable to persons with disabilities or persons with special needs. - Cooperate with nonprofit agencies that provide placement or referral services for persons with disabilities. - Coordinate with the San Diego Regional Center, particularly the Imperial Valley office, and local hospitals to promote outreach efforts that inform families in the county on housing and services available for persons with developmental disabilities. - Review and revise the County's findings for approving reasonable accommodation requests, including, but not limited to, potential impact on surrounding uses, physical attributes of the property and structures, and any other findings that may be potential barriers to housing for persons with disabilities.

-Responsible Agency: Planning and Development Services Department, Imperial Valley Housing
+Responsible Agency: Planning and Development Services Department, Imperial Valley Housing findings for approving reasonable accommodation requests by December

-Timeframe: Ongoing, as projects are processed.
+Timeframe: Ongoing, as projects are processed and review and revise the County's

-17. Development of Housing for Extremely Low-Income Households (Previously Program 3.1.7)
+18. Development of Housing for Extremely Low-Income Households